-Multiplicity in the Release 2 CSC: Stacks, Ensembles, Bundles and Blocks
+Multiplicity in the Release 2 CSC: Stacks, Bundles, and Blocks

 Observations taken with the same instrument (ACIS or HRC-I) and whose pointing direction is co-aligned within 1 arcminute are grouped in stacks.
 Formally, the observations are matched using a tree clustering algorithm with complete linkage.
-This means that the pointing direction of each observation in the stack is consigned with the pointing direction of every other observation in the stack within 1 arcminute, and the stacks include the maximum number of observations for which this condition is satisfied.
+This means that the pointing direction of each observation in the stack is co-aligned with the pointing direction of every other observation in the stack within 1 arcminute, and each stack includes the maximum number of observations for which this condition is satisfied.

-Source detection is performed on the co-added stacks rather than on the individual observations.
-These stacks are termed 'detect stacks'.
-Once a source is detected, per-detection properties are evaluated using the subset of observations for which the source falls on the valid per-observation pixel mask (essentially, the pixels for which the exposure is greater than ~10% of the peak exposure).
-This subset of observations is termed the 'valid stack' for the detection.
+Source detection is performed on the co-added stacks (termed detect stacks) rather than on the individual observations.
+Once a source is detected, per-detection properties are evaluated using the subset of observations for which the source falls on the valid per-observation pixel mask—essentially, the pixels for which the 'ideal' (i.e., only including spacecraft dither motion) exposure is greater than ~90% of the peak exposure.
+The subset of observations for which this is true is termed the valid stack for the detection.
 See Figure 1.

-Aperture photometry measures in release 2 of the CSC are derived using a Bayesian algorithm that computes the flux probability density function for each individual detection (observation) of a source.
-These measures are then evaluated using a Bayesian Blocks algorithm to group the observations into equivalence classes, called 'blocks', such that for all observations in a single block, the multi-band flux values are consistent with no variation.
+Aperture photometry measures in release 2 of the CSC are derived using a Bayesian X-ray aperture photometry algorithm that computes the flux probability density functions (PDFs) for each individual detection (observation) of a source.
+These PDFs are then evaluated using a Bayesian Blocks algorithm to group the observations into equivalence classes, called blocks, such that for all observations in a single block, the multi-band fluxes are consistent with no variation.
 There are two types of blocks, based on how the Bayesian Blocks algorithm groups the observations.
-The first are 'flux-ordered blocks', where only the multi-band aperture photometry fluxes are considered.
-In this way, multiple 'high state' and 'low state' observations of a variable source will be automatically separated from each other, but consistent observations can be combined to improve S/N even if they are separated by observations of the source in another state.
-The second are 'time-ordered blocks', where in addition only consecutive observations can be grouped together, which is appropriate when computing temporal variability measures.
-In the catalog tables we report aperture photometry measures (and derived measures such as hardness ratios) for the flux-ordered and time-ordered blocks with the highest exposure time, as well as global average fluxes.
-Properties for all blocks are included in the source blocks3 FITS data product that can be downloaded via CSCview.
+The first is flux-ordered blocks, where only the multi-band aperture photometry fluxes are considered.
+In flux-ordered blocks, multiple consistent observations of a variable source will be combined to improve S/N, even if they are separated by observations of the source in another state.
+For time-ordered blocks, only consecutive observations can be grouped together, which is appropriate when computing temporal variability measures.
+In the catalog tables we report aperture photometry measures (and derived measures such as hardness ratios) for the flux-ordered block with the highest exposure time (as well as global average fluxes).
+Additionally, properties for all flux-ordered and time-ordered blocks are reported in each source-specific blocks3 FITS data product that can be downloaded via CSCview.
 See the discussion of the Source Properties pipeline and of relevant table columns and data products for more details.

 Detect, Valid, and Likely Stacks of Three ObsIDs

-The Per-Observation Detections Table contains source properties based on observational data extracted independently from each individual observation (Chandra pointing) in which the source is located; it may contain multiple entries corresponding to a single master source entry in the Master Sources Table.
+The Per-Observation Detections Table contains detection properties based on observational data extracted independently from each individual observation (Chandra pointing) in which the corresponding stacked observation detection is located; because a stack may include multiple observations, this table may contain multiple entries corresponding to a single entry in the Stacked Observation Detections Table.

 The Column Descriptions pages describe how each master source, stacked observations detection, and per-observation detection property is determined.

-Note that even in the case of uniquely linked per-stack detections, if an ACIS observation is piled-up (estimated pile-up fraction exceeds ~10%), its per-observation properties will not contribute to the corresponding stack or master source properties UNLESS all other ACIS observations of that source are also piled-up.
+Note that even in the case of uniquely linked per-stack detections, if an ACIS observation is piled-up (estimated pile-up fraction exceeds ~10%), its per-observation detection properties will not contribute to the corresponding stacked observation detection or master source property UNLESS all other ACIS observations of that source are also piled-up.

-Figure 2 demonstrates that all "master source/stacked observation detection/per-observation detection associations" in the catalog, whether ambiguous or unique, are transparent to the user.
+Figure 2 demonstrates that all "master source/stacked observation detection/per-observation detection associations" in the catalog, whether ambiguous, unique, or non-detection, are transparent to the user.
 This feature allows a request of any combination of master source properties, stacked detection properties and per-observation detection properties in a single query to the database, so the user is not restricted to searching a single table at a given time, and can understand how all observations of a single source contribute to a master source entry.

-The Catalog Processing section describes in detail how the catalog is created from individual Chandra data sets; see Figure 3 (NOTE: Figure has not yet been updated for Release 2) for a pictorial demonstration of the connections among all components of the catalog.
+The Catalog Processing section describes in detail how the catalog is created from individual Chandra data sets.